TristanBarrow/approachable-profile/README.md

 - Please add any notes regarding how to run the project within the project readme (Note: We will be running the projects on MacOS)

 - Input validation complete

-## Requirements still yet to accomplish

 - Put an image on the main page.
 - Allow for users to edit their profile photo

+## Requirements still yet to accomplish

+Maybe I will add firebase to the app.

 ## Installation / Setup